javierchavez/zombie-house/README.md

 4. Choose the dir. for the repo to live.
 5. Select yes when it asks if you want to **create an intellij proj.**

+## Models
+The character controlled by the player
+The house where the character moves obstacles zombies

+## Controllers
+Main loop
+player input
+Controller to perform actions on the player’s character (move, attack)

+## Views
+Renderer – Render the objects onto the screen

 ---
 **Authors**